thoughtsinbuttermilk/11-ModuleChallenge-NoteTaker-sambailey/README.md

 ## Credits and notes for the graders

 I would like to thank my Northwestern Bootcamp instructor, [NikkiTheBugSlayer](https://github.com/NikkiTheBugSlayer) for her exceptional investments to ensure our cohort is able to understand and learn the concepts taught during this coursework.
-Our teaching assistants, especially Jess, at TA who is subbing in this week, for your review of this assignment.  _Thank-you._
+Kudos to our teaching assistants, especially Jess, a TA who is subbing in this week, for your review of this assignment.  _Thank-you._

 Grading team: I appreciate that I have probably twice as many as many commits across all of my branches as lines of new code written!